2020 Calabasas helicopter crash: Reporting

 Aerial view of Calabasas, roughly centered on crash site.
 The helicopter entered from the upper right corner of this image, curved around Van Nuys Airport, then attempted to follow the Ventura Freeway (US 101) in order to exit to the lower left corner.

-The operations manager of OC Helicopters called the vice president of Island Express around 9:49 a.m., asking for the current location of the helicopter, as the flight tracking application Spidertracks had stopped tracking at 9:45 a.m.
-The vice president called the general manager of Island Express, who was unable to reach the pilot over VHF radio, and Island Express activated their Emergency Response Plan at 9:58 a.m.
-The company launched another helicopter to the site of the last tracked position from the Queensway heliport (in Long Beach) at 10:22 a.m., but the later flight was recalled at 10:27 a.m. after a crash had been confirmed at the site.
+The operations manager of OC Helicopters called the vice president of Island Express around 9:49 a.m., asking for the current location of the helicopter since the flight tracking application Spidertracks had stopped tracking at 9:45 a.m.
+The vice president called the general manager of Island Express, who was unable to reach the pilot over VHF radio and Island Express activated their Emergency Response Plan at 9:58 a.m.
+The company launched another helicopter to the site of the last tracked position from the Queensway heliport (in Long Beach) at 10:22 a.m. but the later flight was recalled at 10:27 a.m. after a crash had been confirmed at the site.

 At 11:24 a.m., less than two hours after the crash, TMZ was the first news source to confirm Bryant's death.
 TMZ was later criticized by local law enforcement for reporting the story before the coroner's office had the opportunity to confirm the identities of the helicopter's occupants and inform their families.
 Los Angeles County Sheriff Alex Villanueva stated, "It would be extremely disrespectful to understand that your loved one had perished and you learn [that] through TMZ."